 In honor of the Rio games, we’ve created the HIP Gold Games where Nevadans can learn how to buy a house—through sport.
 Read more about how to win big just for sharing your homebuyer journey with us.

-If you shout, “Free money!” from the rooftops, you’re bound to get people’s attention.
+If you shout, “Downpayment money!” from the rooftops, you’re bound to get people’s attention.
 Especially homebuyers.

 You’ve mastered the art of the “swipe right,” you know how to avoid “ghosting” and you’re no stranger to the “skype date.”
 But do you know how to find the right loan officer or real estate agent to fit your home-buying needs?